 Tips for Growing Marijuana in Your Closet

 When growing marijuana in a closet, the first step is to keep it to yourself; there’s no guarantee that the friends and/or family you tell won’t tell someone else who will tell someone else and so on.
 Since marijuana is federally illegal in the U.S., you must be extra careful when growing marijuana by taking all possible precautions.
+From a safety level, you don’t need your neighborhood knowing you have healthy marijuana plants growing inside your house; you never know who might want to steal it.
 Additionally, if you plan on growing marijuana from seeds, it’s in your best interest to purchase your seeds outside of the U.S. If you decide to purchase your seeds online, it’s recommended to not ship them to the address you’ll be growing your marijuana at.
 At the end of the day, it’s better to be safe than sorry.

 On a similar note, it’s important to take steps that’ll eliminate the smell of your marijuana plants, such as purchasing a low-odor strain and/or purchasing an odor neutralizer.
 Also, make sure you have enough space in your closet to grow the amount of plants you’d like.
 Fortunately, most closets are tall, which is an advantage.
 Regardless of the size of your closet, proper ventilation is key, especially in small spaces.
 Maintaining proper airflow in closets can be difficult, therefore, installing a fan or air conditioning unit would be helpful.